 With a massive proportion of the workforce now working from home, thousands of companies have now been forced to pivot from flexible working to fully remote overnight.
 The learning curve has been steep and can be stressful for managers and employees alike, especially when you throw caring for family members, young children being at home and a global pandemic into the mix.

 So what is the best way to manage remote teams?
-Fully remote teams existed before coronavirus, so there are certain tips and tricks that you should employ to keep your workforce happy and productive.
+Fully remote teams existed before Covid-19, so there are certain tips and tricks that you should employ to keep your workforce happy and productive.
 We’ve gathered a few of them below, as well as the full video of our webinar we held a couple of weeks ago that featured Ben Gateley from CharlieHR and Tessa Clarke from OLIO, a company who have been fully remote since day one.

 Rules of engagement